3 simple steps to lose weight as fast as possible. Read now

 Typical toppings for pasta include meat, sauce, cheese, vegetables, and herbs.

 Summary: Pasta is made from durum wheat and water, though noodles can be made from other grains.
-Refined, enriched, and whole-grain pasta are available.
+Refined, enriched, and whole-grain pasta options are available.

 Refined pasta is the most commonly consumed pasta